G Line (Los Angeles Metro): Grade separation and crossing gates

 To prepare for the project, Metro built a prototype railroad-style crossing gate system at the Hayvenhurst Avenue pedestrian crossing, the first of its kind on a busway in the United States.
 The installation was completed in February 2022.

 Pre-construction work began with the Los Angeles Department of Water and Power burying aerial power lines at the busway intersection with Sepulveda Boulevard.

 As part of construction, Van Nuys station has been closed since February 21, 2025, to allow for the construction of the elevated station and bridges.
 During this closure, G Line buses are detoured off the busway and onto Oxnard Street between Sepulveda and Woodman stations, with a temporary stop at Oxnard Street and Van Nuys Boulevard.
 The detour and station closure are expected to remain in effect until December 2027, when the elevated station, bridges, and all intersection priority improvements are scheduled for completion.

 Capacity enhancements

 There is concern that the G Line will reach its engineered capacity and has already exceeded its designed capacity during peak periods.

 One way to increase capacity is by platooning, running convoys of two or more buses together, similar to how rail systems operate with multiple cars per train.

 Another option is using longer vehicles to expand the capacity on each bus.
 In 2007, Metro purchased a prototype 65 ft bus, but no additional units were ever ordered.
 In 2015, California passed a bill permitting 82 ft bi-articulated buses to operate on the G Line busway, surpassing the length of the current allowing 60 ft articulated buses.
-However, Metro has yet to implement this option.
+Metro has yet to implement this option.